Mixed Bipolar Episodes

-Depakote is an antiseizure medication that also levels out moods.
-It has a more rapid onset of action, and in some studies has been shown to be more effective than lithium for the treatment of mixed episodes.
-Depakote is also sometimes used "off-label" for prevention of mixed manic episodes.
+Depakote is an antiseizure medication that also levels out moods in bipolar disorder.
+It has a more rapid onset of action, and in some studies has been shown to be more effective than lithium for the treatment of mixed episodes

-Some other antiseizure drugs, such as Tegretol, are also effective mood stabilizers.
+Some other antiseizure drugs, such as Lamictal and Tegretol, are also effective mood stabilizers.

 Many atypical antipsychotic drugs are effective, FDA-approved treatments for mixed episodes.
-These include Zyprexa, Abilify, risperidone, Seroquel, Geodon, and Saphris.
+These include aripiprazole (Abilify), asenapine (Saphris), quetiapine (Seroquel), risperidone (Risperdal), and ziprasidone (Geodon).
 Antipsychotic drugs are also sometimes used alone or in combination with mood stabilizers for preventive treatment.